ReDI-Cyberspace/Fall-FullStack-bootcamp/README.md

 # Creative Tech Shop

-This project is a web application built using React.
+This project is a web application built using MERN Stack.

 ## Installation